mozilla/django-browserid/README.rst

 django-browserid is a library that integrates BrowserID_ authentication into Django_.

-Supported versions range from Python 2.6 onwards and Django >=1.4.8.
+Supported versions include Python 2.7, 3.2, and onward, and Django 1.7 and up.
 For more details, check this project's `tox test suite`_ or TravisCI_.

 .. _Django: https://www.djangoproject.com/
 .. _BrowserID: https://login.persona.org/